autmav/autmav_reviews/summaries/MDE.md

 #### Review:

-A) When jointly estimating depth and pose by minimizing photometric loss, we introduce IMU, named as Pose Hints to provide suggestions for pose.
+A) When jointly estimating depth and pose by minimizing photometric loss, they introduce IMU, named as Pose Hints to provide suggestions for pose.
 As a result, they get better results when compared with their baseline network;
 B) They get the pseudo-IMU from consecutive poses and compare it with Pose Hints to measure the accuracy of pose optimization and then promote the optimization process based on this measurement.

 #### Answers: